sehHeiden/WebProcessing-StandardisedGISAnalysesforCableRoutePlanning/src/pywps_docu.md

 ## Sending receiving data

-The sending and receiving data has sucessfully been tested with the python library [birdy](https://birdy.readthedocs.io/en/latest/). which builds on-top of the libary owslab.wps.
+The sending and receiving data has successfully been tested with the python library [birdy](https://birdy.readthedocs.io/en/latest/). which builds on-top of the library owslab.wps.
 Sending/Receiving the data with owslab.wps did not work.
 To complicated to send own data?
 I also tested the QGIS Plug-in [WPSCLient](https://plugins.qgis.org/plugins/wps/) The last stable release was 2017 only works with QGIS 2.
 The last QGIS2 release was 2019.
 I tried The plug-in but was not able to send my own files to